Aescosaurus/Match-Plat/README.md

 	* Coins are not affected by gravity, and stay in the spot they were in the match 3.
 	* Static tile types such as grass, stone, cloud, and sky retain their position throughout the platformer level and do not move (other than during the match 3).
 - **Activities the Player Performs:**
+	* The player is able to attempt switching two adjacent tiles and if this switch results in three or more adjacent tiles matching each other, the swap is performed.
+Otherwise, the tiles are swapped back.
+	* User attempts to make a playable level by getting rid of unfavorable tiles and prioritizing better ones; or different tiles matched in a better order.
+	* Player can control the platformer character using the W, A, S, D keys and spacebar.
+	* Character is able to attack, either with sword or possibly ranged weapon, such as bow or rifle.
+	* Player collides with coins to collect them and increase points.
+These points are collected and when a sufficient number have been reached the level is won.
+	* The user progresses level by level through the campaign, or alternatively plays endless where the match 3 and platforming aspects are played simultaneously.
 - **Game Structure:**
+	* In the process of planning this right now.
 - **User Interface:**
+	* More information will be specified as we get closer to developing this feature.